longlostjames/ncas-radar-data-standard/docs/source/overview.rst

 ------------------------

 NCAS currently operates a variety of radars as part of its programme of observational science and facility provision.
-These range in capbabilty, some incroporating scanning antennas, and some operating in fixed, zenith pointing mode.
-This document outlines the specification for a data standard developed for NCAS radar data.
+These range in capabilty, some incorporating scanning antennas, and some operating in fixed, zenith pointing mode.
+This document outlines the specification of a data standard developed for NCAS radar data.
 It forms part of a wider standardisation of data formats for NCAS observational data.
-The guiding priciples are those of FAIR_ (Findable Accessible Interoperable Reusable) data management.
+The guiding principles are those of FAIR (Findable Accessible Interoperable Reusable) data management [FAIR2016]_.

-.. _FAIR: “FAIR Guiding Principles for scientific data management and stewardship’’, Wilkinson et al., 2016, https://doi.org/10.1038/sdata.2016.18.

 There are now substantial drivers for data providers to implement the FAIR principles.
 These include:
 The G20 group of nations: At the 2016 Hangzhou summit, the G20 leaders issued a statement endorsing the application of FAIR principles to research.